 But there’s one little problem.

-You have no clue where to start with setting personal financial goals.
+You have no clue where to start.

 How to Set Personal Financial Goals (and Crush Them Every Time)

 I get feeling clueless about goal-setting when it comes to your money.

 And I also get that even if you do know where to start, you still might be struggling to make any progress on your goals.